nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 ## How to run the tests
-* It is supposed you have a Postgres database on one of your computer where you can test.
+* It is supposed you have a Postgres database in one of your computers where you can test.
 * In my case it is the computer called **db1**, there **Postgres-13** runs in a **Linux/Debian-11**.

 * log into **db1**, make a database **test1**, let it be accessible by the user **foo** who has password **foopass**.